ekdeguzm/sign_up_form/README.md

 ## Outcome

-* Checks for password with a minimum of eight characters that includes at leased one special symbol, and one number.
+* Checks for password with a minimum of eight characters that includes at leased one special character, and one number.
 * Collect user data specifying proper input types.
 * Use javascript to check that the password fields match each other.
 * Displays error messages for form validation within the elements of the page.